Key Takeaways

 Your business runs on data.
 Customer lists, inventory counts, invoicing records, staff rosters.
 For most SMBs, that means spreadsheets.
 Lots of them.

 The problem?
 Spreadsheets break.
 Version control becomes a nightmare.
-Someone overwrites the wrong cell.
-You spend hours copying data between tabs.
+Someone overwrites the wrong cell and you spend hours copying data between tabs.
 It's 2025, and there's a better way.

 Australian businesses are ditching messy spreadsheets for AI-powered systems.
-Not because it's trendy.
-Because it works.
-Let's look at what's actually happening on the ground.
+Not because it's trendy, but because it works.
+Here's what's actually happening on the ground.

 What does moving from spreadsheets to AI systems actually look like?